-3400.
-SEASON OF SPORT 3400.1 BOYS - The boys' golf sports season shall begin on the Monday of Week 5 (NFHS calendar).
+SEASON OF SPORT

+3400.1 BOYS - The boys' golf sports season shall begin on the Monday of Week 5 (NFHS calendar).
 The first scrimmage/competition date shall be on the Thursday of Week 5 The season shall run until the final state championships.
 3400.2 GIRLS - The girls' golf sports season shall begin on the Monday of Week 35 (NFHS calendar).
 The first scrimmage/competition date shall be on the Thursday of Week 35.
 The season shall run until the final state championships.
 3410.
-PLAYOFFS 3410.1 The CHSAA championship golf tournament shall be held at a time and place designated by the Board of Directors.
-3410.11 QUALIFYING TOURNAMENTS - Where it deems necessary, the Legislative Council shall arrange and schedule qualifying tournaments for the state championships.
+PLAYOFFS 0.410.1 The CHSAA championship golf tournament shall be held at a time and place designated by the Board of Directors.
+3410.1

 3420.
-MAXIMUM HOLES INDIVIDUAL No individual may participate in more than 198 holes of scheduled golf meets, exclusive of sudden death playoffs, district, regional and state meets.
+MAXIMUM HOLES INDIVIDUAL

+No individual may participate in more than 198 holes of scheduled golf meets, exclusive of sudden death playoffs, district, regional and state meets.

 3430.
+PLAYING RULES

-PLAYING RULES Golf matches will be played under the rules of the United States Golf Association with CHSAA modifications.
+Golf matches will be played under the rules of the United States Golf Association with CHSAA modifications.